 The Board of Directors comprises leaders in business, academia, the various professions, and the dispute resolution field.
-The Bylaws provide that the Board can include two representatives from each; Faculty of Law of any university in British Columbia; Vancouver Board of Trade and the Ministry of Attorney General.
+The Bylaws provide that the Board can include two representatives from each; Faculty of Law of any university in British Columbia; Greater Vancouver Board of Trade and the Ministry of Attorney General.
 Each director serves a one-year term and is eligible for re-appointment upon the expiry of a term.

 Presently the Board includes: